|

 Victorian Bangalore Walk

-Traverse history from the fall of Tipu in 1799 to the turn of the 20th Century.
+to the turn of the 20th Century.
 Reserve your place!

 Visit 19th Century churches, public buildings and stately homes, tracing the growth of the cantonment.
 Hear stories of Bangalore’s famous British residents, and discover what made Bangalore tick in the 19th Century.
 End the walk with one of the best aerial views of Bangalore, and a sumptuous buffet breakfast.